Tushar-sugandhi/RoadWise/README.md

 Traditional road safety education can be dry and passive. **RoadWise** reimagines this approach by introducing:

 - Real-time decision-making challenges
-- Virtual simulations that show cause and effect
+- Virtual simulations
 - Visually rich and sound-guided storytelling

-- A platform where learning meets awareness
+## 🎯 Future Plans

+- Demo upgradation (virtual)
+- chat bot to clear doubts instantly
+- Tactics for driving (to improve your skills)
+- Future plans coming soon...🙌

 ---